amanchokshi/solshade/paper/paper.md

 # Statement of Need

-Understanding the spatial and temporal variability of solar illumination over terrain is essential for environmental science, ecology, and energy modeling.
+Understanding the spatial and temporal variability of solar illumination over terrain is essential for environmental science, ecology, hydrology, and energy modeling.
+Widely used GIS tools such as *GRASS GIS* and *SAGA GIS* provide terrain analysis and solar radiation estimates, but their focus remains primarily on geospatial processing.
+These packages often assume simplified astronomical inputs or fixed time intervals, offering limited control over orbital precision or temporal resolution.

-Existing GIS tools focus on the geospatial and terrestrial aspects of this problem but offer no capability for integrating astronomical modeling of solar orbits or bridging these domains.
+Similarly, solar energy modeling tools like *pvlib* or *Solar Analyst* (ArcGIS) provide detailed solar irradiance calculations but lack functionality for high-resolution terrain shading analysis or integration with custom topographic datasets.

+*Solshade* bridges these critical gap by combining:

+1. *High-precision solar orbit modeling* using NASA ephemerides via *Skyfield*,
+2. *Terrain-aware ray-traced shading* over arbitrary DEMs,
+3. *Flexible Python API and CLI workflows* for reproducible analysis.

-*Solshade* fills this gap by combining terrain analysis, solar orbit forecasting, and ray-traced shading into a single, reproducible Python package It enables studies requiring both astronomical accuracy and geospatial flexibility.
+This integration enables studies requiring both astronomical accuracy and geospatial flexibility, supporting applications from permafrost melt modeling to ecological microhabitat analysis.

 # Software Design and Theory